-Progress reports are sent home in the middle of each grading period, every 4 1/2 weeks for students in fourth and fifth grades.
+Progress reports are sent home in the middle of each grading period, every 4 1/2 weeks.
 They provide parents with valuable information about a student's progress toward mastery of the standards.
 Progress reports promote ongoing communication between schools and families and help support the education of each student.
-During the 2019-20 school year, Kindergarten through third grade students will not receive the traditional progress report like students in fourth and fifth grades receive.
+During the 2018-2019 school year, Kindergarten and first grade students will not receive the traditional progress report like students in second through fifth grades receive.
 However, teachers are expected to communicate with parents regarding academic progress at the 4 1⁄2 week point through communication folders, email, phone calls, and/or Infinite Campus.